gabbyMill/Cookies/README.md

 # Gabby's Url-shortener

+## Left to Implement:

+- [] Check if valid url
+- [] Return user it's shortened version + if he already shortened it
+- [] Respond with stats
+- [] Learn How to tests + Databases with class
+- [] Bonuses are always a good thing

-## Guidelines
+### Guidelines

-Create a route /api/shorturl/ in your express app that will handle all url shortening requests.
+- [x] Create a route /api/shorturl/ in your express app that will handle all url shortening requests.
 (We recommend using express Router)

-Write/read Asynchronously a single JSON file as your DB
+- [x] Write/read Asynchronously a single JSON file as your DB

-Serve your client files from your server at route /
+- [x] Serve your client files from your server at route /

 Style and change your front-end as you wish.
 You can take inspiration from this example

-## Requirements
+### Requirements

-Examine thoroughly and copy all functionality of this FCC example
+- [] Examine thoroughly and copy all functionality of this FCC example

-Use a class DataBase{} to read/write (Asynchronously) all data in your back-end (you can use a json file as persistent layer)

-Add another functionality to your service: a statistics route (api/statistic/:shorturl-id) that will respond with the following data per shorturl-id:
+- [] Add another functionality to your service: a statistics route (api/statistic/:shorturl-id) that will respond with the following data per shorturl-id:

 creationDate - a SQLDate format redirectCount - the amount of times this url was used for redirection